jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 * Validate the C/C++ before synthesis to confirm the intent and that the C/C++ model is correct.

-* The pointer argument must have the number of accesses on the port interface specified when verifying the RTL using co-simulation within Vitis HLS.
+* The pointer argument must specify the number of accesses on the port interface when verifying the RTL using co-simulation within Vitis HLS.

 To make this design read and write to the RTL ports multiple times, use a ```volatile``` qualifier[Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Understanding-Volatile-Data).
 The ```volatile``` qualifier tells the C/C++ compiler and Vitis HLS to make no assumptions about the pointer accesses, and to not optimize them away.
 That is, the data is volatile and might change.